dishantroland2025/Underwater-GAN-Analysis/README.md

 <p align="center">
   <em>
-  Figure 6: Representative sample images from the four datasets used in this study:
+  Figure: Sample images from the four datasets used in this study:
   (a) LSUI, (b) UFO-120, (c) UIEB, and (d) GoPro.
   </em>
 </p>